-The texture has a sparkling appearance, however has intruding on examples of weave because of its characteristic fiber.
-The triangular crystal like structure enables the texture to refract the lights, henceforth creating different hues in various lighting.
-Today, India is world’s second biggest maker of silk after China.
-Not just that, India is additionally the biggest shopper of Silk, Celebrations assuming indispensable job in everyday existence of any Indian.
+The texture has a sparkling appearance, however has intruded on examples of weave because of its characteristic fiber.
+The triangular crystal-like structure enables the texture to refract the lights, henceforth creating different hues in various lighting.
+Today, India is the world’s second-biggest maker of silk after China.
+Not just that, India is additionally the biggest shopper of Silk, Celebrations assuming an indispensable job in the everyday existence of any Indian.

 The root of Silk goes back to Indus Valley Civilization between 2450 BC and 2000 BC.
 Be that as it may, the roots are still additionally observed 2500 BC in China.

 The preparing strategies of Silk – degumming and reeling, were taken from the Chinese innovation, where Silk was initially accepted to be conceived.
 Significantly, 97% of the crude silk originates from five Indian states – Andhra Pradesh, Karnataka, Jammu and Kashmir, Tamil Nadu and West Bengal.

 Different Types and Forms of Silk used for Silk Salwar Kameez/Dresses/Sarees in India

 - Tanchoi Silk: Weaving system which is a mix of silk from the two nations, India and China.